This sheet pan balsamic chicken with roasted vegetables is the perfect easy weeknight meal for feeding your family!

 - Push the vegetables to the outer edges of the pan to make room for the chicken, but keeping them in a single layer.
 Place chicken in a single layer onto pan with the vegetables.
 Brush with remaining olive oil and seasoning both sides with salt and pepper.

 - In a small saucepan, combine the balsamic vinegar, honey, garlic powder, and onion powder.
-Bring to a boil over medium heat and let cook for 5 more minutes until reduced and thickened.
-Remove half of the glaze from the pan and set aside.
-Brush the remaining glaze over the chicken.
+Bring to a boil over medium heat and let cook for 5 more minutes until slightly reduced.
+Remove a few tablespoons of the mixture from the pan and brush over the chicken.
+Continue to cook the remaining mixture in pan over medium heat until further thickened into a glaze, about 15 more minutes.

-- Bake the chicken and veggies for 20 minutes, or until the chicken is cooked through to 165°F. Remove pan from the oven and transfer chicken to a serving plate and cover with foil to keep warm.
-Toss the vegetables and return to the oven for 15 more minutes or until fork tender.
+- Meanwhile, bake the chicken and veggies for 20 minutes, or until the chicken is cooked through to 165°F. Remove sheet pan from the oven and transfer chicken to a serving plate and cover with foil to keep warm.
+Toss the vegetables on the pan and return to the oven for 15 more minutes or until fork tender.

 - Serve chicken and vegetables with reserved glaze.
 Great over rice.

-- Serving suggestion: Serve over rice with flatbread and a fruit.
+- Serving suggestion: Serve over rice with flatbread and fruit.